Making this familiar store cupboard favourite is easy, tasty and rewarding.

 What is brown sauce?

-The classic recipe is thought to have been devised back in the 1800s, but now numerous variants abound.
-Tart, spicy and rich, its ingredients often include tomatoes, dates, molasses, dates, apples, tamarind and vinegar.
+The classic recipe is thought to have been devised back in the 1800s, but now there are numerous variants.
+Tart, spicy and rich, its ingredients often include tomatoes, dates, molasses, apples, tamarind and vinegar.

-The most popular – and the original – is made by HP, which has over 70% of the market share in the UK.
-Their recipe was developed by Frederick Gibson Garton in the late nineteenth century, with the name HP Sauce following in 1895 when he heard that his condiment was being used in the Houses of Parliament (an image of which still adorns the bottle today).
+The most popular – and the original – is HP Sauce.
+Its recipe was developed by Frederick Gibson Garton in the 1890s and it got the name HP Sauce as it was rumoured to have been used in a restaurant at the Houses of Parliament (an image of which still adorns the bottle today).
 He later sold the brand and recipe for just £150.

-Controversially, after Heinz bought HP Sauce in 2005, they secretly changed the recipe, reducing the salt content under pressure from government guidelines.
-Customers offended included Marco Pierre White, who sent a dish back at The Hansom Cab in London, believing it was off after the change to the sauce.
+Controversially, after Heinz bought HP Sauce in 2005, it secretly changed the recipe, reducing the salt content under pressure from government guidelines.
+This upset a number of customers including Marco Pierre White, who sent a dish back at The Hansom Cab in London, believing it was off after the change to the sauce.

 Why should you make your own?

-For a fresher, brighter-tasting brown sauce without any additives, it's very easy to create your own.
+For a fresher, brighter-tasting brown sauce without any additives, whip up your own.
 Brown sauce is quick to make and should keep in the fridge for up to a month.

 The best brown sauce recipe

 We prefer a fruity brown sauce with a brighter, less heavy flavour.
-Even HP recognized the potential for a fruitier version when they launched HP Fruity Sauce, but unlike theirs our recipe eschews orange and mango for classic ingredients.
+Even HP recognised the potential for a fruitier version when it launched HP Fruity Sauce.
+But unlike its version, our recipe eschews orange and mango for classic ingredients.

 We use a base of onion, tomatoes and sweet-and-sour Granny Smith apples.
 It's lifted by the rich notes of dates and treacle, and the sharpness of tamarind and vinegar.